utnslab/wire-mesh/README.md

 ```

 For a Cloudlab cluster, we provide a simple script to set up the environment.
+The setup involves running the scripts from the local machine and then testing the setup on the Cloudlab cluster.

 ### Setup for Cloudlab

-On your local machine:

-1. Set the Cloudlab environment variables for CLI:
+1. On your local machine, set the Cloudlab environment variables for CLI:
    ```bash
     export CLOUDLAB_USERNAME=<cloudlab-username>
     export CLOUDLAB_PROJECT=<cloudlab-project>